You have a blog up and running and finally had the courage to hit the publish button…

-In most cases, you have to invest both constantly.
+In most cases, you have to invest in both constantly.

-One strategy for more traffic is to pay for advertisement.
+One strategy for more traffic is to pay for advertisements.

 This basically means that you are paying Google or a social media platform money for an ad for your blog to generate click-throughs to your site.

-Click-throughs = people are clicking to your site = traffic
+Click-throughs = people are clicking to your site = more visitors to your blog aka blog traffic

-In my personal opinion as a newbie blogger, you don’t need to pay for advertisement.
+In my personal opinion as a newbie blogger, you don’t need to pay for advertisements.